GoogleCloudPlatform/dfcx-scrapi/examples/dfcx_agent_cicd/cicd_code/readme.md

 4. You have a git or similar repo to source the code and to do agent check in to store agent artifacts whenever the build is triggered.

+5. You are going to use same repo to store code artifacts as well as to store agent artifacts that gets checked in during the build process

-5. You will create all the 3 builds in your dev project.
+6. You will create all the 3 builds in your dev project.
 If need be, you can have all the builds in a centralized project and play around with IAM service accounts to enable the builds to access the agent in dev/uat/prod projects for migration

+7. You will generate and put the known_hosts.github file in the repo in same level as this readme file is

+8. Set the dir parameter in all the build steps of all the 3 yaml if your repo does not contain this readme file and other folders such as export,UAT and prod in repo root.
+If these core files are nested then set the dir to the path where this readme file is present

 ## IAM Permissions